 What if my partner drinks?

 Your partner’s alcohol use cannot cause your child to be born with an FASD; the only known cause of FASD is prenatal alcohol exposure that occurs when a pregnant person drinks.
-However, a partner can be supportive by encouraging the pregnant person not to drink alcohol and abstaining from alcohol themselves.
+However, a partner can be supportive by encouraging the pregnant person not to drink alcohol and by abstaining from alcohol themselves.
 Enjoy a delicious mocktail together and request alcohol-free drinks when you go to restaurants or social gatherings.

 Which trimester is it safest to drink alcohol?

 Drinking alcohol at any stage of pregnancy (from conception to birth) poses a risk.
-Prenatal alcohol exposure as early as 3 weeks after conception can disrupt the development of the brain, spinal cord, and heart.
-The brain continues to develop throughout the entire pregnancy, and brain injury can be caused by prenatal alcohol exposure during the first, second, or third trimesters.
+Prenatal alcohol exposure as early as 3 weeks after conception can disrupt the development of the brain, spinal cord, and heart.3 The brain continues to develop throughout the entire pregnancy, and brain injury can be caused by prenatal alcohol exposure during the first, second, or third trimesters.

 I drank before I knew I was pregnant.
 Now what?